Offers & Ticket Prices For Cheap Flights

 On October 8th 2000 H.R.H.
 Prince Sultan Bin Abdul Aziz, Minister of Defense & Aviation, signed the contract to conduct the study to privatize the airline.
 In 2001 Saudia received it’s 61st Boeing 777 new generation aircraft.

 Saudi Arabian Airlines' new Golden Service launched to Europe, the U.S., Dubai and Kuala Lumpur.
-Flights to Peshawar, capital of Pakistan's north west province, began October 27th with three weekly flights.
+Flights from Saudia Arabia to Peshawar, capital of Pakistan's north west province, began October 27th with three weekly flights.